AlexanderFabisch/AlexanderFabisch.github.io/content/blog/learning_curves_overview.md

 Performance metrics are quite similar to those used for classification, regression, or to whatever is used in the domain in which the neural network is used.
-Often a learning curve just shows the error that is optimized.
+Often a learning curve just shows the loss, cost, or error that is optimized.

 Because of the incremental and often expensive training of neural networks, cross validation is not an option for these learning curves.
-The standard procedure is to use a holdout validation set on which we can evaluate the neural network each time we want to paint in the learning curve.
+The standard procedure is to use a holdout validation set on which we can evaluate the neural network each time we want to compute a data point for the learning curve.

 Here are some examples: